Let’s get the Saint Maud ending explained as the 2020 horror movie finally reaches home audiences. It’s destined to be discussed for years to come.

-Things are off to a good start under the circumstances and Saint Maud has been released to critical acclaim.
+Things are off to a good start under the circumstances and Saint Maud was released to critical acclaim last year.

 Serving as the directorial feature debut of Rose Glass, the film stars Morfydd Clark in the titular role of a private nurse with a tragic past.
 She is tasked with caring for Amanda (Jennifer Ehle), a former dancer whom Maud gradually begins to feel she must save.